ShreyamMaity/MaidenLands/README.md

  - rigging
  - environment art and
  - character art, in a beautiful world where they can bring and visualize their creations to life with intelligent NPCs, dynamic day night cycles, dynamic weather conditions etc.

+## Plan of Action
+Since this project is open source ***project development plan of action*** should be available to all contributors, and development work should be trackable for all personnel invloved in development.
+This is an overview of development steps in order of their execution, however the timeline for development stages are described below in a seperate section of their own in "MileStones and initial world building".

+1. **Phase-1**
+- Development of a foilage / vegetation system. (already in progress)
+- hiring concept artists for creating an art direction for "MaidenLands".

+2. **Phase-2**
+- Developing AI Systems, decision making systems for non player characters

 ## How will this help you ?
 Even if you are not interested in the world of this game, you can still benefit from it's development.